 Solano Community College Career and Employment Services does not accept or list any job opportunity that discriminates on the basis of sex, sexual preference, color, religious creed, national origin, marital status, medical condition, or age (over 40).
-The Solano Community College District is subject to laws governing affirmative action and equal opportunity, including, but not limited to, Title VI and VII of the Civil Rights Act of 1964, Executing Section 504 of the Rehabilitation Act of 1973, California Fair Employment Practices of 1959, Americans With Disabilities Act of 1990, and the Discrimination and Employment Act of 1972.
+The SCC Career and Employment Services Center adheres to all laws governing equal opportunity and discrimination, including, but not limited to, Title VI and VII of the Civil Rights Act of 1964, Executing Section 504 of the Rehabilitation Act of 1973, California Fair Employment Practices of 1959, Americans With Disabilities Act of 1990, and the Discrimination and Employment Act of 1972.

-COMMUNITY SERVICES
+COMMUNITY EDUCATION AND SERVICES